w4bo/teaching-handsondatapipelines/README.md

 This lab will cover:

-- Data cleaning and preprocessing
+- Data cleaning and preprocessing (on Python and Pandas)
 - Machine learning
 - Big data elaboration on Spark
 - OLAP and data visualization